daronphang/coding_resources/GO/pointers.md

     fmt.Println("pointer =", pointer)     // pointer = 0xc0000721e0
     fmt.Println("*pointer =", *pointer)   // to print the value, need to dereference using *operator *pointer = "jellyfish"                // modifying value }

+func(pointerToPerson *person) updateName() {    // not an operator; arg must be a pointer to type person
+    *pointerToPerson    // this is an operator; to manipulate the value the pointer is referencing }
 ```